iambhvsh/iambhvsh-website/_posts/chat-app-in-html-css-and-js.md

   url: '/assets/blog/chat-app-in-html-css-and-js/post.jpg'
 ---

-## In this post we are going to learn that How to Create a Chat App in Html, CSS & JS and use Firebase database to store messages.
+In this post we are going to learn that How to Create a Chat App in Html, CSS & JS and use Firebase database to store messages.

+## Setup

+• Go to [***Firebase***](https://console.firebase.google.com) Sign in using your Google account.

+• After Signing in click ***Add Project*** Enter your Project name